CJOWood/picsync/README.md

 ```

 When you complete `picsync googlephotos login` later, you will get a warning
-about an unapproved app named Picsync (or whatever you chose) wanting read-only
+about an unapproved app named Picsync (or whatever you chose) wanting access to
-access to google photos data.
+the Google Photos Picker.
 Check that it is the same as the Name you chose
 above.

 Setup